 HUT's orphanage now shelters 103 children, 41 HIV infected and 52 orphaned.
 The organization's HIV community hospital has registered over 2,500 HIV clients and serves them with a twenty bedded hospital.
 HUT's Rural English Medium School educates 750 children with 80% of them from the untouchable community.

-In 2008, to support this cause of HUT India, a group of like- minded, philanthropic Americans, founded Human Uplift Team America (HUT America, Inc.), their commitment being to save abandoned HIV infected and orphaned children in India.
+In 2008, to support this cause of HUT India, a group of like- minded, philanthropic Americans, founded Helping to Uplift Together America (HUT America, Inc.), their commitment being to save abandoned HIV infected and orphaned children in India.
 They had a number of immediate goals in mind.
 Their main plan was to help the children and families that had been struggling to survive, and were ostracized by their own community due to AIDS.
 They wanted to help these individuals acquire a decent life without fear, stigma and constant hunger.
 Finally, they were on a mission to build shelters, schools and hospitals for these forgotten children.

 They firmly believed that every child, no matter where they were born or whatever lives they had led, should have the opportunity to grow in a safe and nurturing environment.
 These children should also have access to a good education and become productive citizens of the country.